 Down's Syndrome karyotype.
-Coloured Light Micro- graph of the karyotype (full set of chromosomes) of a Down's syndrome female.
+Artwork based on a coloured light micrograph of the karyotype (full set of chromosomes) of a Down's syndrome female.
 Here, the 46 chromosomes are arranged in their 23 homologous pairs.
-Down's syndrome (trisomy-21) is caused by a chromosomal anomaly: the 21st set has three rather than the normal two chromosomes.
-The defect results in mental retardation and physical dis- ability.
-The male set of chromosomes differs only in the sex chromosomes (lower right), which would have shown XY rather than XX for female.
-The nucleus of each human cell contains 46 chromo- somes, structures containing DNA which determines the characteristics of the individual.
+Down's syndrome (trisomy-21) is caused by a chromosomal anomaly: the 21st set (blue, lower centre) has three rather than the normal two chromosomes.
+The defect results in mental retardation and physical disability, including a flattened face and an increased risk of infection and neck damage.
+The female sex chromosomes (both X-shaped) are at the bottom right corner.
+In a male, there would be one X and one Y chromosome.

 Model release not required.
 Property release not required.